jlpteaching/ECS201A/hw3/hw3.rst

 ~~~~~~~~~~~~

 The MinorCPU, which is the model that the HPI core is based on, is a very flexible CPU model.
-All of the parameters for the HPI CPU can be found in the ``HPI.py`` file.
+All of the parameters for the HPI CPU can be found in the ``HPI.py`` file that we modified earlier_.

 Can you modify these parameters (specifically in the ``HPI`` class) to achieve even higher performance and lower CPI for the loops?
 You can choose to concentrate on only one version of the loops out of the four versions above.